fredderf204/ARMTemplates/README.md

 #### Deployment Script
 Some of the ARM templates are accompanied by deploy.ps1 or deploy.sh scripts.
 These scripts can be used to facilitate the deployment of the ARM templates into Azure.

-The reason I have started using these scripts is because;
+The reason I have started using these scripts is because

 1. When producing demos in azure, I find it quicker and eaiser to run a script then to type out multiple commands
 2. When producing demos in azure, I use the script to randomise the names of my resource groups and resources.